Blue-plate special: In film and television

 In the 1973 film The Sting, Robert Redford's character Johnny "Kelly" Hooker orders the blue-plate special at the diner.
 In the 1974 film The Front Page, condemned killer Earl Williams is said to be getting a "95-cent blue plate special from the greasy spoon across the street" for his last meal.
 In the 1997 movie Good Will Hunting, Matt Damon's character references a "blue plate special" in one of the movie's more memorable monologues when explaining why he does not wish to work for the government.
 In the television series Double Dare, one obstacle on the final course is called the Blue Plate Special.
 In The Devil All The Time (Netflix), Willard is offered the meatloaf "blue plate special" by the waitress in the Wooden Spoon Diner in Meade, Ohio; he opts instead for coffee and a doughnut.
-In The X-Files, Skinner orders a “blue plate special” in a diner, just before getting shot.
+In the third season episode of The X-Files, "Piper Maru", Skinner orders a “blue plate special” in a diner, just before getting shot.